 - Medicare card

-- Centrelink concession or health card
+- Centrelink concession or healthcare card

-- state government concessions card
+- state government concession card

-- letter confirming your identity from your employer, a Department for Child Protection worker, a medical or legal practitioner, or a minister of religion
+- a letter confirming your identity from your employer, a Department for Child Protection worker, a medical or legal practitioner, or a minister of religion

 - apprenticeship papers or tradesperson’s certificate